bilou12/ibm-data-science-specialization/week4.md

 The location is important because:
 - it can not be changed over time contrarily to the house itself which can be renovated
 - it determines the supply and demand
-- it helps to define the best renting strategy (long-term, airbnb)
+- it helps to define the best renting strategy (long-term vs short-term)

 All this combine, it influences the return on investment of the investor.